 - 7.4.1.
-If a CSP proposes to transfer a customer's telecommunications service because of the sale of the CSP's business or a corporate reorganisation, before the transfer is initiated, the CSP must notify the customer in writing, a minimum of 20 working days before the transfer: [9.8.1], [9.8.1(a)] - (a) that the customer's telecommunications service will be transferred to the gaining CSP because of a sale of the CSP's business or a corporate reorganisation; [9.8.1(b)] - (b) of any details then known to the CSP regarding how the customer's telecommunications service may be the subject of a materially adverse effect regarding its features, characteristics or pricing as a result of the transfer; [9.8.1(c)] - (c) of any impact this change has on the customer's use of existing equipment; [9.8.1(d)] - (d) of the contact details of the gaining CSP; [9.8.1(e)] - (e) of the proposed date by which the transfer will be completed; [9.8.1(f)] - (f) that the CSP will use reasonable efforts to notify the customer of the completion of the transfer on the day it occurs; and [9.8.1(g)] - (g) of the termination rights for that customer that result from the transfer, including: - (i) any notice period; - (ii) advice that no fee will apply for breaking the service; and - (iii) (where relevant) that there may be an impact on other telecommunications goods and services held by the customer, with a description of the potential impact that a change to, or termination of, the telecommunications service may have on any other telecommunications goods and services held by the customer.
+If a CSP proposes to transfer the telecommunications services of all, or a segment of, its customer base because of the sale of its business or a corporate reorganisation, it must notify affected customers in writing, a minimum of 20 working days before the transfer is initiated: [9.8.1], [9.8.1(a), new timeframe] - (a) that the customer's telecommunications service will be transferred to the gaining CSP because of a sale of the CSP's business or a corporate reorganisation; [9.8.1(b)] - (b) of any details then known to the CSP regarding how the customer's telecommunications service may be the subject of a materially adverse effect regarding its features, characteristics or pricing as a result of the transfer; [9.8.1(c)] - (c) of any impact this change has on the customer's use of existing equipment; [9.8.1(d)] - (d) of the contact details of the gaining CSP; [9.8.1(e)]

+- (e) of the proposed date by which the transfer will be completed; [9.8.1(f)] - (f) that the CSP will use reasonable efforts to notify the customer of the completion of the transfer on the day it occurs; and [9.8.1(g)] - (g) of the termination rights for that customer that result from the transfer, including: - (i) any notice period; - (ii) advice that no fee will apply for breaking the service; and - (iii) (where relevant) that there may be an impact on other telecommunications goods and services held by the customer, with a description of the potential impact that a change to, or termination of, the telecommunications service may have on any other telecommunications goods and services held by the customer.
 [9.8.1(h)]